kingluo/myresume/README.md

 I have 18 years of work experience, love computer software technology, and like to delve into and overcome technical problems.

-Mainly engaged in server back-end development, familiar with Linux, TCP/IP, Nginx/Envoy, PostgreSQL, and Flask.
+Mainly engaged in server back-end development, familiar with Linux, TCP/IP, Nginx, Envoy, PostgreSQL, and Flask.

 Familiar with programming languages: C/C++, Golang, Python, Lua, SQL, and Bash.